 Bagel bakeries were soon found in major cities with large Jewish populations, in Canada as well as the U.S. They became a mainstream food in the last quarter of the 20th century, partly due to the efforts of the second generation at Lender’s Bakery in New Haven, Connecticut.

-The son of the founder, Murray Lender, pioneered automated production and distribution of pre-sliced frozen bagels 1960.
+The son of the founder, Murray Lender, pioneered automated production and distribution of pre-sliced frozen bagels in 1960.

 [NOTE: We don’t know what Lender’s Bagels were like before the frozen variety, but these bagels are nothing like New York bagels.
-The consistency was/is more like a white bread rolls in a bagel shape.
+The consistency was/is more like a white bread roll in a bagel shape.
 They are soft and doughy, and lack true bagel flavor.
 Unfortunately, this style became the template for many bagels produced in America, and what many Americans think of as bagels.]

-While early bagels were plain or poppy, they evolved in the 1960s to other popular flavors, like garlic, salt and sesame.
+While early bagels were plain or poppy, they evolved in the 1960s to other popular flavors, like garlic, salt, and sesame.
 The cinnamon-raisin bagel appeared in the mid-1950s.

 Can’t decide?
 Have it all (mostly) on an everything bagel (here’s the history of the everything bagel, which debuted around 1980).

-Cream cheese rose to the occasion, appearing in flavors like pimento, olive and smoked salmon.
+Cream cheese rose to the occasion, appearing in flavors like pimento, olive, and smoked salmon.